What kind of revenue gets tracked on my Schedule?

 Collected Revenue: This represents all of the actual invoice payments you’ve received from your clients.
 Collected revenue is represented by the solid green progress bar at the top of your Schedule (more about the progress bar in just a minute), and by the solid green circles within your Schedule’s calendar.

-Expected Revenue: This represents all of the revenue you expect to receive, but haven’t received yet, and includes all of your outstanding invoices, and even Draft invoices.
+Expected Revenue: This represents all of the revenue you expect to receive, but haven’t received yet.
+Expected revenue can be added to your Schedule manually, and also includes all of your outstanding invoices, and even Draft invoices.
 Expected revenue is represented by the striped green progress bar at the top of your Schedule, and by the striped green circles within your Schedule’s calendar.

 Note: If you need to record revenue in Harpoon that didn’t come from a client’s invoice payment you can always create an invoice for that source of revenue and record a payment on the invoice.
 For example, you might have a side project that isn’t client-related, but does make you some income (maybe a website that brings in advertising revenue).
 You could create an invoice each month for this source of revenue which would allow Harpoon to include your side project revenue as part of your overall business metrics.
 The bottom line is that if you want Harpoon to record your revenue it has to be in the form of an invoice payment.